fsprojects/fantomas/CONTRIBUTING.md

 #### bug (soundness)

 Our goal is for Fantomas to be able to format all files out of the box without breaking correctness.
-It's very important to us that a new user's experience is smooth and at the very least results in correct code;
-bugs labelled `bug (soundness)` all indicate places where a new user might bounce off Fantomas because it actually broke their code.
+It's very important to us that a new user's experience is smooth and at the very least results in correct code. bugs labelled `bug (soundness)` all indicate places where a new user might bounce off Fantomas because it actually broke their code.
-We want to make sure users get a chance to explore the settings and tweaking the style.
+We want to make sure users get a chance to explore the settings and tweak the style.
 If you can help us out by fixing a soundness bug, you can really help the project move forward.

 #### bug (stylistic)

-Besides breaking correctness, another kind of bug is that the style of the output might not be what you expect.
+Besides breaking correctness another kind of bug is that the style of the output might not be what you expect.
 Bugs like this are labelled as `bug (stylistic)`.
-This includes cases where Fantomas breaks one of its own formatting rules, or fails to respect one of its settings.
+This includes cases where Fantomas breaks one of its own formatting rules or fails to respect one of its settings.

-Again here, scratch your own itch.
+Again, here: scratch your own itch.
 If something bothers you, the best cure is to try a take a stab at it yourself.

 ### Adoption